spaguette/lead-time-for-changes/README.md

 - `default-branch`: optional, string, defaults to `main`
 - `number-of-days`: optional, integer, defaults to `30` (days)
 - `reject-labels`: optional.
 Multiple label names to reject can be separated by `,`
+- `filter-labels`: optional.
+Multiple label names to filter can be separated by `,`
 - `commit-counting-method`: #optional, defaults to 'last'.
 Accepts two values, 'last' - to start timing from the last commit of a PR, and 'first' to start timing from the first commit of a PR
 - `pat-token`: optional, string, defaults to ''.
 Can be set with GitHub PAT token.
 Ensure that `Read access to actions and metadata` permission is set.
 This is a secret, never directly add this into the actions workflow, use a secret.
 - `actions-token`: optional, string, defaults to ''.
 Can be set with `${{ secrets.GITHUB_TOKEN }}` in the action